Investor RelationsCorporate Governance

 - Distribution per Unit of CRCT Group

 The above performance measures have been selected as they are the key drivers of business performance and are aligned to unitholder value.
-The final number of Units to be released will depend on the achievement of pre-determined targets at the end of the one-year qualifying performance period and the release will be over a vesting period of three years, which serves to align Management’s interests with that of Unitholders in the longer term, deter short-term risk taking, as well as facilitate talent retention.
+The final number of Units to be released will depend on CRCT’s performance against the pre-determined targets at the end of the one-year qualifying performance period.
+The Units will be released progressively over a vesting period of three years, which serves to align Management’s interests with that of Unitholders in the longer term, deter short-term risk taking, as well as facilitate talent retention.
 No Units will be released if the threshold targets are not met at the end of the qualifying performance period.
 On the other hand, if superior targets are met, more Units than the baseline award can be delivered up to a maximum of 150% of the baseline award.
-Recipients can receive fully paid Units, their equivalent cash value or combinations thereof, at no cost.
+Recipients will receive fully paid Units at no cost.
 This ensures alignment between remuneration and sustaining business performance in the longer term.

-To further promote alignment of Management’s interests with that of Unitholders, the Board has approved unit ownership guidelines for senior management to instill stronger identification by senior executives with the longer term performance and growth of CRCT Group.
-Under these guidelines, senior management participants are required to retain a prescribed proportion of CRCT’s units received under the Unit Plans.
+To further promote alignment of Management’s interests with that of Unitholders in the longer term, the Board has approved unit ownership guidelines for senior management to instill stronger identification by senior executives with the longer-term performance and growth of CRCT Group.
+Under these guidelines, senior management participants are required to retain a prescribed proportion of CRCT’s Units received under the Unit Plans.

 The benefits provided are comparable with local market practices.

-The remuneration for the CEO in bands of S$250,000, and a breakdown of the remuneration of the CEO and all of the key management personnel of the Manager in percentage terms, are provided in the Key Management Personnel’s Remuneration Table on page 46 of this Annual Report.
+The remuneration for the CEO in bands of S$250,000 and a breakdown of the remuneration of the CEO and other key management personnel of the Manager in percentage terms are provided in the Key Management Personnel’s Remuneration Table on page 50 of this Annual Report.

 The Manager has decided (a) to disclose the CEO’s remuneration in bands of S$250,000 (instead of on a quantum basis), and (b) not to disclose the remuneration of the other key management personnel of the Manager (whether in bands of S$250,000 or otherwise).
 In arriving at its decision, it took into account the commercial sensitivity and confidential nature of remuneration matters.
 The Manager is of the view that disclosure in such manner is not prejudicial to the interests of Unitholders as the indicative range for the CEO’s remuneration, as well as the total remuneration for the CEO and other key management personnel of the Manager, is made known to Unitholders, and sufficient information is provided on the Manager’s remuneration framework to enable Unitholders to understand the link between CRCT’s performance and the remuneration of the CEO and other key management personnel.
-In addition, the remuneration of the CEO and other key management personnel of the Manager is paid out of the fees (the quantum and basis of which have been disclosed) that the Manager receives, rather than borne by CRCT.
+In addition, the remuneration of the CEO and other key management personnel of the Manager is paid out of the fees that the Manager receives (of which the quantum and basis have been disclosed), rather than borne by CRCT.

-In FY 2017, there were no termination, retirement or post-employment benefits granted to Directors, the CEO and key management personnel of the Manager.
-There was also no special retirement plan, ‘golden parachute’ or special severance package for any of the key management personnel of the Manager.
+In FY 2018, there were no termination, retirement or post-employment benefits granted to Directors, the CEO and other key management personnel of the Manager.
+There was also no special retirement plan, ‘golden parachute’ or special severance package for any of the other key management personnel of the Manager.